 Every few years I put together a collecting expedition to the Northwest, and return to my home on the Central Coast of California.
 In this way, my creative process truly begins in the forest where I personally collect each piece of wood, an ancient form of Krummholz Ponderosa Pine.
 Upon sculpting through the often hundred years to an inch ring pattern, I expose the tree's thousand year history.
 The finished sculpture looks naturally formed, but a closer look will reveal where I have merged artistic composition and the elegant symmetries found in the twisted patterns of the wood.
 Since a tree's ring pattern is only exposed by sculpting.
 You can follow where I have followed grain and color.
 And because I integrate the unique forms in each piece of wood, every sculpture is truly one-of-a-kind.
 During the sculpting process I heat treat the unfinished sculpture, ensuring eradication of any incidental pests.
 I some cases, molds are taken from the more interesting shapes and cast in metal.

-Six years ago I took a job at Lockheed Martin building UAV's(Desert Hawk and Fury), but I am continuing to sculpt after work and on weekends.
+After 6 years at Lockheed Martin, I now work at Jennings Aeronautics building drones for the government.
+With that schedule I am continuing to sculpt after work and on weekends.
 It can take hundreds of hours to perfect a medium sized sculpture, and my production is now limited to only a handful of finished pieces each year.

 Just as viewing clouds evoke thoughts different to each viewer and impart an appreciation of nature, it is my wish these sculptures will do the same, connecting us all, through art, to each other and our amazing world.